Biotin Interference: Why Your Hair Supplements May Ruin Your Allergy Test

 Inflammatory markersCRP, some cytokine panelsMay show inaccurate inflammation levels

 It is important to note that not every laboratory platform is affected in the same way.
 Some newer analysers have built-in biotin interference mitigation, while others remain susceptible.
+The degree of interference also depends on the circulating biotin concentration at the time of the blood draw.

 Practical Insight: If you have recently received unexpected or unusual blood test results and you take biotin supplements, it may be worth discussing this with your healthcare provider.